-A highly controllable machine able to Form grind parts as small as felt pen nibs to 4" diameter fiberglass on the same machine.
+A highly controllable machine able to form grind parts as small as 0.050" to 4" diameter fiberglass on the same machine.
 Robust and small in size, this workhorse is unmatched in productivity.

 Since this machine accepts a 10" wide grinding wheel, multiple parts per cycle can be generated in a single infeed motion and with our vast knowledge base of material matching, we can marry the optimum grinding wheel to handle almost any material – from foam to diamonds.